Terms and Conditions

 We will do our upmost to deliver the Services, to the delivery location by the agreed time or within the agreed period or, failing any agreement within 30 minutes of the agreed time.

-5.2 We will need certain information through a pre assessment from you that is necessary for us to provide the Services, for example, information about any medication you take.
-The pre assessment charge is £25.00 which is invoiced upon completion of the pre assessment (which is reimbursed to you after 3 months of continuous service and deducted from your invoice at the 3 month period).
-We will discuss your pre assessment this with you and record it in writing.
+5.2 We will need certain information through a pre assessment from you that is necessary for us to provide the Services, for example, information about any medication you take, medical conditions or behavioural tendencies that you have.
+We will discuss your pre assessment with you and record it in writing, following this we will be able to determine the assistance and service that you require.
 If you do not, after being asked by us, provide us with this information, or you provide us with incomplete or incorrect information, we may suspend the Services by giving you written notice.
 We will not be liable for any delay or non-performance where you have not provided this information to us after we have asked.
 If we suspend the Services under this clause, you will still be liable for the charges due to not disclosing relevant information necessary to the service.

 5.3 Due to the nature of the Services, you will need to provide us with access to your home in order to provide the Services.
 If you do not allow us access to your home or other property to perform the Services as arranged (and you do not have a good reason for this) we may charge you additional costs incurred by us as a result.
 If, despite our reasonable efforts, we are unable to contact you or re-arrange access to your home we may end the Agreement.
 The client must ensure that the delivery location is a safe environment and complies in all aspects with any relevant Health and Safety requirements including any equipment that YOU-CAS Ltd staff may be required to use.